secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Web Applications/Introduction to Web Applications/Introduction.md

 | [Unrestricted File Upload](https://owasp.org/www-community/vulnerabilities/Unrestricted_File_Upload) | A web application that allows a user to upload a profile picture that allows any file type to be uploaded (not just images).
 This can be leveraged to gain full control of the web application server by uploading malicious code. |
 | [Insecure Direct Object Referencing (IDOR)](https://cheatsheetseries.owasp.org/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.html) | When combined with a flaw such as broken access control, this can often be used to access another user's files or functionality.
 An example would be editing your user profile browsing to a page such as /user/701/edit-profile.
 If we can change the `701` to `702`, we may edit another user's profile! |
 | [Broken Access Control](https://owasp.org/www-project-top-ten/2017/A5_2017-Broken_Access_Control) | Another example is an application that allows a user to register a new account.
 If the account registration functionality is designed poorly, a user may perform privilege escalation when registering.
 Consider the `POST` request when registering a new user, which submits the data `username=bjones&password=Welcome1&email=bjones@inlanefreight.local&roleid=3`.
 What if we can manipulate the `roleid` parameter and change it to `0` or `1`.
 We have seen real-world applications where this was the case, and it was possible to quickly register an admin user and access many unintended features of the web application. |

-Start becoming familiar with common web application attacks and their implications.
-Don't worry if any of these terms sound foreign at this point; they will become clearer as you progress and apply an iterative approach to learning.

-It is imperative to study web applications in-depth and become familiar with how they work and many different application stacks.
-We will see web application attacks repeatedly during our Academy journey, on the main HTB platform, and in real-life assessments.
-Let's dive in and learn the structure/function of web applications to become better-informed attackers, set us apart from our peers, and find flaws that others may overlook.